Courses in BCS

 |

 This class will focus on the psychological foundations of human development, with an emphasis on theories and methods in psychological research with children.
 Topics will include prenatal development, behavior genetics, motor development, perceptual development, language development, cognitive development, emotional development, social development, and atypical development.
-Note: Students cannot receive credit for both PSYC 170 and PSYC 171. |
+A limited number of seats in this course will be held for incoming first-year students that have received AP credit in psychology. |

 |